George Ewart Bean: Career

 Bean returned to St Paul's School to teach ancient Greek in 1926.
 He took his MA from Cambridge in 1930.

 In the 1930s, he organized summer school trips to the Aegean coast of Turkey.
-In 1943, in the middle of World War II, he was recruited by the British Council to teach English in Izmir.
+In 1943, in the middle of World War II, he was recruited by the British Council to teach English in İzmir.
 Several years later, he helped to set up the archaeology department at the University of Istanbul.
 He stayed on in Istanbul, teaching classics at the university for 24 years.

 Between 1943 and 1971, Bean travelled extensively in rural Turkey in order to discover and record its classical remains.
 Over the years, he became a well-known and respected figure in the countryside.
 The publisher Ernest Benn commissioned him to write a series of archaeological guidebooks on the region.
 The result was a series of four books describing the classical archaeology of Turkey.
 These are: